micmejia/bible-dump/AMPC/1 Kings/1 Kgs 8.md

-Hear in heaven, Your dwelling place, and do according to all that the stranger asks of You, so that all peoples of the earth may know Your name [and [^c]Your revelation of Your presence] and fear _and_ revere You, as do Your people Israel, and may know _and_ comprehend that this house which I have built is called by Your Name [and contains the token of Your presence].
+Hear in heaven, Your dwelling place, and do according to all that the stranger asks of You, so that all peoples of the earth may know Your name [and Your revelation of Your presence] and fear _and_ revere You, as do Your people Israel, and may know _and_ comprehend that this house which I have built is called by Your Name [and contains the token of Your presence].